rorystouder/OptionBotPro/docs/setup/04-database-migration.md

 # Database Migration

-This guide helps you create the database schema for the TastyTrades UI application.
+This guide helps you create the database schema for the OptionBotPro application.

 ## Step 1: Verify Database Connection